 However as Norway’s biggest city, Oslo is definitely the city that offers the most things to do.
 There are so many museums and parks and cafés and shops here that you certainly won’t be bored.
-Read my guide for things to do in Oslo here and where to stay in Oslo here.

 And if you only have a weekend in Norway and are flying into Oslo, I highly recommend at least taking a short trip out of the city and spending a night in the countryside, to get a real experience of Norway.
 A great choice would be spending a night in Rjukan, at the foot of one of Norway’s most beautiful mountains.
 Read more about visiting Rjukan from Oslo here.

 If you ask a southern Norwegian about Bodø they’ll probably describe it as that gray, windy city in the north.
 But I actually think Bodø is Norway’s most underrated city – though it’s quickly growing in popularity!

 Bodø is covered in quirky street art and full of lots of shops and cafés, as well as a ton of startups, giving the city a very young energy.
 The surrounding landscape is also incredible, and it’s just a ferry ride away from the amazing Lofoten Islands and arguably Norway’s most beautiful island, Træna.